For Men: Healthcare Providers Are Good for Your Health

 Body mass index.
 Men should get their BMI measured each year to help find out if they are at a healthy weight for their height.

 Diabetes.
 Men should get a blood glucose test for diabetes if they have higher-than-normal cholesterol or high blood pressure.
 They should also have this test if they have signs of diabetes.
 These include being thirsty often and needing to urinate often.
-They also include being very tired and having blurred vision.
+Other symptoms include being very tired and having blurred vision.
 Healthy men should get screened every 3 years.
 This should start at age 45.

 Time for a new attitude

 The leading causes of death for U.S. men are heart disease, cancer (colorectal, testicular, prostate, and lung), stroke, lung disease, accidents, and diabetes.
 The risk of developing these conditions can be lowered with a healthy lifestyle, a healthy diet, regular exercise and regular health care.
 Many conditions such as high blood pressure and high cholesterol are “silent” illnesses.
 They don't cause symptoms that may lead to a healthcare provider's visit.
 Routine checkups and screenings are important for finding hidden problems and staying healthy.

 Tips for partners

 If the man you care about does not get preventive medical visits, keep encouraging him to put his health first.
-A spouse or other loved one can influence a man's decision to see the healthcare provider.
+A spouse or other loved one can influence a man's decision to see their healthcare provider.

 For men, it’s time to consider showing strength, wisdom, and leadership in a new way.
 When tempted to delay a medical visit, think about your value as a provider and role model.
 Taking care of yourself helps you to take care of those who mean the most to you.